-There are 2 main ways to create editable wpDataTables:
+There are 2 primary ways to create editable wpDataTables:

-- Table Constructor: create tables manually (see details here) or import the table data from Excel or CSV (see details here)
+- Create the tables manually (see details here) or import the table data from Excel or CSV (see details here)

 - Create a MySQL based wpDataTable and configure it as editable.

-Then your front-end users would already be able to edit the table data.
+Your front-end users will then be able to edit the table data.

-For creating MySQL-based editable tables which you already prepared in your MySQL DB server the algorithm is a little bit more complicated.
+To create MySQL-based editable tables, which you previously prepared in your MySQL DB server, the algorithm is a little bit more complicated.

-First you would need to create a table on MySQL side, and a MySQL-query based wpDataTable; the steps for this are described in this tutorial.
+First, you will need to create a table on the MySQL side, and a MySQL-query based wpDataTable; the steps for this are described in this tutorial.

-It is necessary to provide the name for “MySQL table name for editing” and the “ID column for editing” for two reasons: First of all, it is not always possible to parse it from the query; and secondly – sometimes you would like to send the changes to a different table rather from the one used in the query.
-After you define these settings don’t forget to press the “Save table” button.
+In some cases, it is necessary to provide the name for “MySQL table name for editing” and the “ID column for editing” for two reasons: First of all, it is not always possible to parse it from the query; and second – there are situations when you would like to send the changes to a different table rather from than the one used in the query.
+After you define these settings don’t forget to press the “Apply” button.

-When the table is saved, and inserted in the post or page, the outlook of the table in the front-end is slightly different from a usual non-editable table.
-You can notice that there are three new buttons in the TableTools section of the table (or just three if you didn’t enable TableTools for this wpDataTable):
+When the table is saved, and inserted in the post or page, the look of the table in the front-end is slightly different from that of a typical non-editable table.
+You’ll see three new buttons in the TableTools section of the table (or just these three if you didn’t enable TableTools for this wpDataTable).

-Also it becomes possible to select a row in the table by clicking on it.
-When you do so, the row will become highlighted (you can change the highlight color along with other table colors in the table settings page):
+It is also possible to select a row in the table by clicking on it.
+When you do so, the row will become highlighted (you can change the highlight color along with other table colors in the table settings page).

-To make editing possible we need to choose editor input types for the columns that we want to allow users to edit.
-For this, you need to open the column configuration panel by clicking on “Column settings” button or by clicking the “Complete column list” button which enables you to open the column configuration for each column you want to make editable, and make a selection in columns blocks for “Editor input type” dropdown under the “Editing” tab.
+To make editing possible, you need to choose editor input types for the columns we want to allow users to edit.
+For this, you need to open the column configuration panel by clicking on “Column settings” button or by clicking the “Complete column list” button which enables you to open the column configuration for each column you want to make editable.
+Then, you need to make a selection in “Editor input type” dropdown under the “Editing” tab.
 The possible input types are fully explained in this section.

-When the editor input types are chosen and saved, you can go to table front-end (open the post or page where you inserted the table) once again, choose any row, and click “edit“; or click “new” to create a new entry.
+When the editor input types are chosen and saved, you can return to the table front-end (open the post or page where you inserted the table), choose any row, and click “Edit“; or click “New” to create a new entry.
 You will see an editor popup.
-The popup is responsive, so it will work correctly on mobile and tablet devices as well:
+The popup is responsive, so it will work correctly on mobile and tablet devices as well.

-- On the right side of the editor popup you sill see the editor inputs for the cells;
+- On the right side of the editor popup you will see the editor inputs for the cells.

-- On the bottom side you will see the control and navigation buttons.
+- On the bottom side, you will see the control and navigation buttons.
 Cancel – discards all changes and closes the editor popup.

-- Apply – saves the data from the editor in the current row, but doesn’t close the popup, but opens a new editor with the blank input fields.
+- Apply and add new – saves the data from the editor in the current row, it doesn’t close the popup, but opens a new editor with the blank input fields.

 - OK – saves the data from the editor in the current row, and closes the editor popup.

-When you click “Save” or “OK” data is first validated and then sent to MySQL engine.
-If the data is invalid, or MySQL returns an error you will see an error message which tells you which field is problematic and what you need to change.
+When you click “Save” or “OK“, data is first validated and then sent to MySQL engine.
+If the data is invalid, or MySQL returns an error, you will see an error message which tells you which field is problematic and what you need to change.

-While the data saving is in progress you will see an overlay that indicates that the process is going on in the background.
-If the data is sent fine you will see a success message.
+While the data saving is in progress, you will see an overlay indicating that the process is going on in the background.
+If the data is sent correctly, you will see a success message.

 Please read the next documentation section to see full details on how to configure columns in the editable table correctly.

 - Only one MySQL table can be edited at a time.
-Queries from multiple tables with joins cannot be used for editable feature, since SQL UPDATE and INSERT statements are generated automatically, and for now there is no way to update multiple tables – but we are working on this.
+Queries from multiple tables with joins cannot be used as an editable feature, since SQL UPDATE and INSERT statements are generated automatically, and there currenlty is no way to update multiple tables – but this problem is being investigated and pursued.

-- Server-side processing MUST be turned on for front-end editing – but it will turn on automatically if you forget to enable it.
+- Server-side processing MUST be turned on for front-end editing – Note: It will turn on automatically if you forget to enable it.

-- MySQL views cannot be edited properly – only one of the underlying tables can in case you pass the proper ID.
+- MySQL Views cannot be edited properly – only one of the underlying tables can be edited if you pass the proper ID.